The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 -

 Step 1, book from London to Stuttgart at www.thetrainline.com.
-Who are Thetrainline.com?
+About Thetrainline.

 Using www.thetrainline.com allows you to book all your tickets in one place, in €, £ or $, international cards no problem, small booking fee.

-Booking opens up to 6 months ahead for Eurostar, up to 4 months ahead for Paris-Stuttgart, but usually 90 days ahead for Stuttgart-Ljubljana, see more about when train bookings open.
-I recommend waiting until onward trains have opened for booking and times are confirmed before buying a non-refundable Eurostar ticket, unless you're prepared to take a calculated risk.
+Booking opens up to 11 months ahead for Eurostar, up to 6 months ahead for Paris-Stuttgart and the Stuttgart-Zagreb sleeper, see more about when train bookings open.
+I recommend waiting until onward trains open for booking before buying a non-refundable Eurostar ticket, unless you're prepared to take a calculated risk.

 Tip: Click via/avoid and enter Paris as a via station to limit the search to routes via Paris.